Niklus/typescript-demo/readme.md

 Look at the index.html file to learn more, then open up devtools and look at the typescript tag to see the injected Javascript.

-Get the library [here](https://www.npmjs.com/package/type-script-webcomponent) on npm.
-Get the 0.0.5 version - It's much faster than the previous ones.

 If you get an error, try running your code without setting minify to true as shown below.

 ```html